BMurp/music_modeling_capstone/README.md

-# music_modeling_capstone
+# Good Vibrations
 This is the working repository for siads 699 capstone project.
-This is in the defintion phase now.
-As project is further defined we can add more details as to the project scope.
+This is in the development phase now.
+The project seeks to define the foundational elements for a product

 # Setup Developement Envirionment
 1. Install UV following the steps here: https://github.com/astral-sh/uv .
 This is used for managing python, dependencies, virtual environments, and ipython kernels.